box/box-python-sdk/docs/legal_hold_policy_assignments.md

 ## Assign legal hold policy

-Assign a legal hold to a file, file version, folder, or user.
+Assign a legal hold to an item type of: file, file version, folder, user, ownership, or interactions.

 This operation is performed by calling function `create_legal_hold_policy_assignment`.